-Hillary Jordan received her BA in English and political science from Wellesley College and spent fifteen years working as an advertising copywriter before starting to write fiction.
+Hillary Jordan received her BA in English and political science from Wellesley College and spent fifteen years working as an advertising copywriter before turning to fiction.
 She has an MFA in creative writing from Columbia University.

-Her second novel, When She Woke, was published in 2011 by Algonquin and HarperCollins Canada and in 2012 by HarperCollins UK.
-It was long-listed for the 2013 International IMPAC Dublin Literary Award and was a 2012 Lamda Literary Award finalist.
+Jordan’s second novel, When She Woke, was published in 2011 by Algonquin and HarperCollins Canada and in 2012 by HarperCollins UK.
+It was longlisted for the International IMPAC Dublin Literary Award and was a Lamda Literary Award finalist.
 Jordan’s novels have been translated into ten languages and counting, with seven new translations of Mudbound forthcoming.

-When she’s not writing, Jordan gives talks at colleges, literary festivals, and community libraries, and teaches the occasional workshop.
+When she’s not writing, Jordan speaks at colleges, literary festivals, and community libraries, and teaches the occasional workshop.
 In 2010, Mudbound was the Freshman Read at Salem College as well as Appalachian State University, where she delivered the convocation address.
-In 2011, it was the “One City, One Story” read for Pasadena, CA and the “Tale for Three Counties” community read in Western New York.
+In 2011, it was the “One City, One Story” read for Pasadena, California and the “Tale for Three Counties” community read in western New York.

 Jordan grew up in Dallas, Texas and Muskogee, Oklahoma.
 She lives in Brooklyn.

 For more information on Hillary Jordan, please visit www.hillaryjordan.com/.